deeppavlov/DeepPavlov/README.md

 ## Basic examples

-View video demo of deploy a goal-oriented bot and a slot-filling model with Telegram UI
+View video demo of deployment of a goal-oriented bot and a slot-filling model with Telegram UI

 [![Alt text for your video](https://img.youtube.com/vi/yzoiCa_sMuY/0.jpg)](https://youtu.be/yzoiCa_sMuY)